 Allochthonous DOC load (DOCalloch) was calculated as a combined function of 1) stream load, 2) precipitation load, 3) wetland load, and 4) groundwater load.
 POCalloch (5) is the sum of an aerial load based on canopy cover and 10% of DOCalloch.

-1) Daily surface water inflow discharge (m3 s-1) was generally available for the main tributaries of all lakes.
+1) Surface water inflow discharge (m3 s-1) was generally available for the main tributaries of all lakes.
 Inflow DOC concentration (DOC SW; g m-3) was calculated as a product of discharge volume and measured concentration (Table 3: Eq.
 1a).
 This variable was one of the least frequently measured variables for our study lakes.
-When inflow DOC data were not available for all tributaries, DOC contributions for each tributary were estimated based on the proportion of total inflow volume and the assumption that inflow DOC concentration was the same in all tributaries.
+When inflow DOC concentrations were not available for all tributaries, DOC contributions for each tributary were estimated based on the proportion of total inflow volume and the assumption that inflow DOC concentration was the same in all tributaries.

 2) DOC loads from precipitation were calculated as the product of lake surface area (m2) and daily precipitation (mm) measured at the weather station nearest to each lake (Table 3: Eq.
 1b-c).
 The concentration of DOC in precipitation was set to 2 g m-3 (Hanson et al. 2014) (Table 2: DOC_precip_conc).

 3) Contributions of DOC from shoreline-adjacent wetlands were estimated using GIS and publicly available spatial datasets (S2).
-We focused on wetlands adjacent to the shoreline because they contribute the vast majority of wetland-derived DOC to lakes; distant wetlands contribute negligible DOC that is not transported via streams (Hanson et al. 2014).
+We focused on wetlands adjacent to the shoreline because they contribute the majority of wetland-derived DOC to lakes; distant wetlands contribute negligible DOC (Hanson et al. 2014).
 DOC contribution of wetlands was calculated by multiplying the proportion of lake shoreline covered by wetlands (Table 2: PropWetland) by lake perimeter (m), and then multiplying this value by a static parameter representing wetland DOC in g/m shoreline/day (Table 3: Eq.
 1d).

 4) Lake-specific groundwater inflow volume (m3) and DOC concentration (g m-3) were not available for any lake.
-The proportion of inflow resulting from groundwater in our study lakes ranged from (0-19%) (S2) and groundwater DOC concentration was assumed to be 10 g m-3 (Hanson et al. 2014) (Table 2: DOC_GW).
-The contribution of groundwater to the allochthonous DOC load was therefore calculated as the product of DOC concentration and a percentage of total surface inflow (groundwater inflow rate) (Table 3: Eq.
+The proportion of inflow as groundwater in our study lakes ranged from (0-19%, S2) and groundwater DOC concentration was assumed to be 10 g m-3 (Table 2: DOC_GW, Hanson et al. 2014).
+The contribution of groundwater to the allochthonous DOC load was therefore calculated as the product of DOC concentration and a percentage of total surface inflow (groundwater inflow rate, Table 3: Eq.
 1e).

 5) We calculated the contribution of all adjacent forests, including coniferous, deciduous, and mixed stands (POC canopy), to the OC budget via litterfall by multiplying the proportion of lake shoreline covered by forests (Table 2: PropCanopy) by lake perimeter (m), and multiplying this value by an aerial POC rate of 1 g m shoreline-1 day-1 (Table 3: Eq.
-1f) (Hanson et al. 2014).
+1f, Hanson et al. 2014).

 Autochthonous DOC and POC: primary production